How Listing Your Own Home Helps Lower The Average Cost of Moving in Ontario

 If you’re listing your own home to save money, it’s likely you’ll also do your own deep cleaning.
 That said, there may be circumstances where it’s necessary to hire a cleaner.
 You may be in a deep time crunch with your move; you may be ill when it’s time to move; or you may find it more economical to focus your resources on something else (such as child care, pet care, or moving your possessions without the help of a moving company).

 If you need to take time off work in order to move, lost wages may be an issue.
 This is a situation where it’s best to work through a cost estimate in order to figure out where your biggest potential savings is.
 For example, it’s often cheaper to move during the week than on weekends.
+So, it may be a good idea search for lofts for sale then.
 As well, it’s usually cheaper to move during the winter months when moving companies aren’t as busy.
 This is where it pays to pull out a calculator.
 Will you come out further ahead if you take the time off work and book movers at a cheaper rate?
 Or, should you schedule your move around your work hours?

 Listing Your Own Home Can Help you Save on These Costs